rehierl/html-outliner-spec/issue-associations-summary.md

 At that point, `currentOutlineOwner` is the element being entered and `currentSection` represents its first inner section.
-The algorithm therefore **associates sectioning content elements with their first inner sections (inwards)**.
+The algorithm therefore **associates each sectioning content element with its first inner section (inwards)**.

 Note that the actual meaning of the `parentSection` property can only be understood